le-tex/InDesignScripts/image-export/README.md

 ## Requirements

-at least Adobe InDesign Version 8.0 (CS6)
+* image-export.jsx needs at least Adobe InDesign Version 8.0 (CS6)
+* image-export_cs5.jsx works with Adobe InDesign Version 7.0 (CS5) but supports only JPG output.
+I've tested it on CS5 but it may work on CS4 as well.

 ## Features